 The Tel Aviv Museum of Art is almost undoubtedly one of the greatest museums of modern art in the world.
 With a massive newly opened wing, the museum has a great collection of works by both Israeli and leading international artists showcased in an incredible building.

-Beit Hatfutsot is The Diaspora Museum, a fascinating museum located within the campus of the Tel Aviv University in Ramat Aviv in north Tel Aviv.
+Beit Hatfutsot is The Museum of the Jewish People.
+It’s a fascinating museum located within the campus of the Tel Aviv University in Ramat Aviv in north Tel Aviv.
 The museum chronicles Jewish life across the diaspora over thousands of years using interesting and creative displays.
-Currently undergoing a massive refurbishment program, the museum is worth a visit if you are interested in Jewish history and somewhere you could easily end up spending a day or even more!
+Currently undergoing a massive refurbishment program, the museum is worth a visit.
+You can dive into Jewish history, and it’s somewhere you could easily end up spending a day or even more!

 Eretz Israel Museum

-Also in Ramat Aviv, a short distance from Beit Hatfutsot, is the Eretz Israel Museum, the Museum of the Land of Israel.
-This museum is predominantly an archaeology museum with a number of pavilions set across a beautiful site set above the center of the city of Tel Aviv, focusing on different aspects of history.
+Also in Ramat Aviv, a short distance from Beit Hatfutsot, is the Eretz Israel Museum.
+It’s also called the Museum of the Land of Israel.
+This museum is predominantly an archaeology museum.
+It has a number of pavilions set across a beautiful site above the center of Tel Aviv.
+It focuses on different aspects of history.

 Design Museum Holon

-The internationally acclaimed Design Museum Holon is housed in a work of art – a masterpiece by leading Israeli architect Ron Arad which is the focal point of Holon, a city just south of Tel Aviv.
-Housing two or three rotating exhibitions relating to the world of design, the Design Museum is not a huge museum, but is something of a spectacle and somewhere you should certainly consider visiting.
+The internationally acclaimed Design Museum Holon is housed in a work of art.
+It’s a masterpiece by leading Israeli architect Ron Arad which is the focal point of Holon, just south of Tel Aviv.
+It houses two or three rotating exhibitions relating to the world of design.
+The Design Museum is not a huge museum but is something of a spectacle.

-The Bauhaus Museum is a boutique gallery/museum on Bialik Street, showcasing the history and development Bauhaus design in the heart of Tel Aviv’s UNESCO recognised White City.
-It is only open two days a week: Wednesday (11 am – 5 pm) and Friday (10 am – 2 pm) but offers an interesting insight into the amazing Bauhaus architecture of Tel Aviv.
+The Bauhaus Museum is a boutique gallery/museum on Bialik Street.
+It showcases the history and development Bauhaus design in the heart of Tel Aviv’s UNESCO recognized White City.
+It is only open two days a week: Wednesday (11 am – 5 pm) and Friday (10 am – 2 pm).
+However, it offers an interesting insight into the amazing Bauhaus architecture of Tel Aviv.